 - Thoracic Imaging

-Diagnostic imaging and imaging (cone-beam CT)-guided biopsy of the lung and mediastinum, and non-surgical treatment of pneumothorax, lung abscess, and pleural effusion
+Imaging diagnosis and cone-beam CT-guided biopsy of pulmonary and mediastinal lesions.
+Non-surgical treatment of pneumothorax, lung abscess, and pleural effusion via percutaneous aspiration or catheter drainage